OpteBiz-Inc/factomes/docs/screens/Shift.md

 In Shift screen you have the following tabs.

-## LineShift
+## Line Shift
-* LineShift screen in FactoMES module in Designer
+* Line Shift screen is used to create master data related to shifts.
+Shift timings and days for a line is defined is this screen.

 ![](../../../assets/images/screens/lineshift.png)
 {: style="text-align:center;"}

 ## Shift
-* Shift screen in FactoMES module in Designer
+* Shift screen is used to create shifts by using master data available in Line Shift datatable.
+This data needs to be generated on regular basis.

 ![](../../../assets/images/screens/shift.png)
 {: style="text-align:center;"}